 Contemporary Indigenous peoples in Canada have their own ethics, cultures, histories, and politics as far as the concept of sexuality is concerned.
 Many of them struggle with the colonial legacies such as residential schools, which had a profound inter-generational impact on sexuality in Indigenous communities.
 Furthermore, Indigenous peoples face discrimination, homophobia, and misogyny, and suffer disproportionately higher rates of sexual abuse and sexually transmitted infections than other Canadians.
 Despite all of this, Indigenous peoples are in the process of reclaiming traditional understandings, practices, and teachings around sexuality, gender, and sexual relationships.

-In this module, we will start off with important terminology when talking about Indigeneity and explore the notion of sexual colonization through perpetuating normative ideas about what is “proper” sexuality.
-Indeed, sexuality is not merely a personal choice, but is shaped by institutions and socio-cultural scripts.
-As you will encounter throughout this module, Indigenous sexualities, such as the concept of being Two-Spirit, are ways of destabilizing Western ideas of sexuality.
+In this module, we will explore the notion of sexual colonization and how it is perpetuated through normative ideas about what “proper” sexuality is.
+As we have learned in this course, sexuality is not merely a personal choice but is shaped by institutions and socio-cultural scripts.
+As you will encounter throughout this module, aspects of Indigenous cultures, such as understandings of sex that are not associated with sin and evil, and the concept of Two Spirit, destabilize many Western ideas about gender and sexuality.

 By the end of this module, you should be able to: